vulcanize/ipld-eth-indexer/documentation/apis.md

 These configuration parameters are broken down as follows:

-`ethSubscription.wsPath` is used to define the SuperNode ws url OR ipc endpoint we subscribe to
+`ethSubscription.wsPath` is used to define the watcher ws url OR ipc endpoint to subscribe to

-`ethSubscription.historicalData` specifies whether or not ipfs-blockchain-watcher should look up historical data in its cache and send that to the subscriber, if this is set to `false` then we only streams newly synced/incoming data
+`ethSubscription.historicalData` specifies whether or not ipfs-blockchain-watcher should look up historical data in its cache and send that to the subscriber, if this is set to `false` then only newly synced/incoming data is streamed

 `ethSubscription.historicalDataOnly` will tell ipfs-blockchain-watcher to only send historical data with the specified range and not stream forward syncing data

-`ethSubscription.startingBlock` is the starting block number for the range we want to receive data in
+`ethSubscription.startingBlock` is the starting block number for the range to receive data in

-`ethSubscription.endingBlock` is the ending block number for the range we want to receive data in;
+`ethSubscription.endingBlock` is the ending block number for the range to receive data in;
-setting to 0 means there is no end/we will continue streaming indefinitely.
+setting to 0 means the process will continue streaming indefinitely.

 `ethSubscription.headerFilter` has two sub-options: `off` and `uncles`.